-For more than 150 years, the Public Library of Brookline has served a variety of local residents, including the Kennedy clan, Emmy- and Tony-winning actress Jane Alexander, TV personalities like Conan O’Brien, and sports luminaries like Theo Epstein and Bob Kraft.
+For more than 150 years, the Public Library of Brookline has served a variety of local residents, including the Kennedy clan, Emmy- and Tony-winning actress Jane Alexander, TV personalities like Conan O’Brien, and sports luminaries like Patriots’ owner Bob Kraft.
 Besides books, the library offers all of its card-carrying members access to ESL conversation groups; foreign language books, including large collections of Chinese, Russian, and Hebrew texts; and museum passes for reduced admission to cultural institutions like the New England Aquarium, Isabella Stewart Gardner Museum, and the Museum of Science.
-The library hosts story times, puppet shows, and a teen book club, and also provides resources for people with disabilities, seniors, and students.
+The library hosts story times and other programming—all of which is currently virtual due to the COVID-19 pandemic—and resources for people with disabilities, seniors, and students.
+The Brookline Village branch just completed construction of an outdoor children’s garden featuring benches perfect for reading.
 Keeping up with technology, the library loans digital books and audiobooks powered by OverDrive software, so patrons can read or listen on their e-readers and iPads.
-Titles are available electronically for two weeks, then they vanish; 3-D printers are also available.
+Titles are available electronically for up to three weeks, then they vanish.

 Off the beaten path